 Derogatory or offensive language is not acceptable and will not be permitted.
 This type of language can take any of the forms of bullying listed in our definition of bullying.
-It will be all challenged by staff and recorded and monitored on CPOMs and follow up actions and consequences, if appropriate, will be taken for pupils and staff found using any such language.
+It will be always be challenged by staff, the incident recorded on CPOMs and follow up actions and consequences agreed.
+Parents are informed about the incident.
 Staff are also encouraged to record the casual use of derogatory language using informal mechanisms such as CPOMs.
-Staff should be encouraged to report the use of derogatory language through their own school systems.